fluxangeliqie/Gif-in-Zoom-Avatar/README.md

 # Gif-in-Zoom-Avatar
+Installation 🚀

-Lets you put a gif on your avatar in Zoom
+1) Lets you put a gif on your avatar in Zoom
 Install Python version no lower than 3.7: https://www.python.org/